jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/notes/Group actions.md

 A group action is free if every stabiliser is trivial.

 Note that a stabiliser is sort of "dual" to the notion of the set of fixed points.
-In particular a group action is free if the set of fixed points of each group element is empty.
+In particular a group action is free if the set of fixed points of each (non-trivial) group element is empty.

 ##### _definition:_ kernel, effective action